riswanmohamad/LifeLabSite/SETUP.md

-# LifeLab - Google Sheets Integration Setup Guide
+# SkillsLab - Google Sheets Integration Setup Guide

 This guide will help you connect the registration form to a Google Sheet to store all submissions.